 See our separate factsheets on glaucoma, retinal detachment and squint for further details.

 The hospital specialist will monitor your baby's eye very carefully after surgery.
 This will include checking the health of your child's eye(s) and the focusing power of the eye.
 If your baby develops a complication the ophthalmologist can often treat it and will try to save as much sight as possible.
 The chances of your baby developing a complication are usually low.
 Complications are more common when a child has cataract surgery before they are 12 months old.
 If your baby has cataract surgery before they are 12 months old, your hospital specialist will see them more frequently for regular checkups.
-This is because glaucoma can develop in 10% of babies who have surgery very young.
+This is because glaucoma can develop in 10 per cent of babies who have surgery very young.

 If you notice any swelling, bleeding, a lot of stickiness, redness in or around your baby's eye, or if they seem to be in pain after surgery contact the hospital immediately, or go to A&E, so your child can be seen quickly.